EvgenyTernovoy/StickyNotes/README.md

     this.UI = new UI(this.storage, this.useCases)
 ```

-Actually for use all power this architecture we should use TypeScript and its interfaces.
+Actually for use all power of the architecture we should use TypeScript and its interfaces.

-Following this approach we would have less coupling and more cohesion.
+By following this approach we would have less coupling and more cohesion.

-Also, we can separate our files in different way, e.g. separate it by features.
+For clarity, the files are divided into layers, but a more efficient way is to divide them by function.